JOHN JAY CHEERLEADING

 A cheerleader may tryout and cheer at just games and not be competitive, however all competitive cheerleaders

 Selection of team captains is at the discretion of the coaches.

 In addition to these rules every cheerleader will receive the Wappingers School district guidelines for interscholastic

 For most of the rules, the first infraction will result in the coach speaking with the cheerleader.
 Severity of the

-routine.
-Cheerleaders that miss practices will sit for one game, if the behavior persists, the cheerleader may be
+Cheerleaders that miss practices will sit for one game, if the behavior persists, the cheerleader may be removed from

 Any cheerleader suspended from school is also suspended from cheerleading and risks being removed from the